nodlefam32/decentraNet/README.md

 # How will it work?

-Devices will assign their own ip addresses to themselves and talk to each other with their WiFi chips.
+Devices will assign their own ip addresses to themselves in a way which lets them talk to each other using minimal addresses